cyber-prophet/cy/README.md

-# cy
+# Cy

-Cy - a [nushell](https://www.nushell.sh/) wrapper, an interface to the cyber family blockchains CLIs (bostrom, pussy) and IPFS.
+Cy - a [nushell](https://www.nushell.sh/) wrapper, a client for the Cyber family blockchains (bostrom, pussy) and IPFS.

+## The Goals of Cy:

+1. To demonstrate the use cases of cybergraphs and the capabilities of Cyber family blockchains.
+2. To showcase the beauty and power of the Nushell environment and its scripting language.
+3. To aid me in learning cool apps and programming languages.

 ## Key features

 - Setting different settings for different profiles (RPC endpoints, private keys, networks, etc...)
-- Seamlessly uploading and downloading data to cyber node or to a local IPFS node
+- Seamlessly upload and download data to cyber node or to a local IPFS node
 - Creating multiple cyber links
 - Shortcuts for interacting with passport smart contract
 - Cyber search in terminal